Styphler17/Clip-Squeeze/README.md

 The built files will be in the `dist` directory.

-## License
+## 📄 License

-This project is open source and available under the MIT License.
+This project is proprietary software.
+All rights reserved.

+**COPYING, DISTRIBUTION, AND MODIFICATION ARE STRICTLY PROHIBITED.**

+For licensing inquiries or permission requests, contact: [Contact Information]

+---

+**By using this Software, you acknowledge that you have read the license and agree to be bound by its terms.**